Sterile Neutrino Dark Matter as a Probe of Inflationary Reheating: Sterile Neutrino Production

-assuming entropy conservation after reheating.
+assumimg entropy conservation after reheating.
 With inflaton decays alone contributing to the $\nu_s$ production, it follows that

 by using $Y_s(a_0) m_s =4.3\times 10^{-10}~\text{GeV}$.
-In the analytical treatment we considered $\phi\to\nu_s\nu_s$ only from the end of inflation until the end of reheating, when $a = \arh$, whereas an additional contribution may arise near $a=\arh$ after reheating, before the inflaton has completely decayed.
+We have neglected the temperature dependence of the relativistic degrees of freedom in this analytical estimate, but in the following numerical analysis, their evolution is included.
+Moreover, in the analytical treatment we considered $\phi\to\nu_s\nu_s$ only from the end of inflation until the end of reheating, when $a = \arh$, whereas an additional contribution may arise near $a=\arh$ after reheating, before the inflaton has completely decayed.
 This tends to reduce the numerical prefactor relative to that in Eq.~\eqref{eq:ms}.
-Such effect is taken into account in our full numerical analysis.
+These effects are taken into account in Section \ref{sec:Results}.